 Bars involved in the Haebangchon Festival this time around included places like Hair of the Dog, Linus, Re.Pub.Lic, Phillies, Bonny’s Cave, The Workshop, and Hidden Cellar.
 There was a lineup of performers at every venue and the audience swelled into throngs of people, both young and old.
 While catching glimpses of the happenings in most of the bars, for the most part, I stayed towards Phillies and The Workshop.
 At The Workshop, to commemorate the Haebangchon Festival, barbeque was on the menu all day, and dare I say it was an awfully satisfying meal.
 The rosemary and garlic lamb and barbeque Cajun chicken was quite a good accompaniment with all the live music throughout the evening.
 The food and drink started in the afternoon and continued on into the night as more performers and a larger audience started pouring into all of the bars.

 At the Haebangchon Festival, there was a performance by a singer from New Zealand at Phillies, called Pounamu.
-Since she was taking requests, she was suggested to sing in Maori.
+Since she was taking requests, the audience suggested she sing in Maori.
 The performance was magical, as was her rendition of Elton John’s Circle of Life from The Lion King, singing the Zulu parts of the song with ease.

 Another performer around the areas of Haebangchon and Itaewon is Christian Whelan.
 A finger style guitar player, he usually plays a lot of his own compositions.
 His compositions vary between both instrumentals and those with lyrics.
 Hailing from Canada, his self-composed music has an echo to it that one can imagine reverberating through the valleys of some far off land around the Atlantic.
 However, for this performance, he played covers varying from Radiohead to Pearl Jam.
 The music was an ode to much of the international popular culture that pervaded through the 80s or 90s.